 - Serve tasty dudhi na thepla with yogurt or batata sabzi.

 - Peel the skin of the potatoes and cut them into chips.

 - Wash chips with water to remove their excess starch.
 Dry chips with a kitchen towel.

 - Now heat oil in a pan, add potato chips and fry it on medium-high flame till it becomes slightly golden brown. keep it aside.

-- Then in a pan, add oil, mustard seeds, cumin seeds, sesame seeds, curry leaves, and dry red chili.
+- Then in a pan, add oil, mustard seeds, cumin seeds, sesame seeds, curry leaves, and dry red chilli.
 Sauté for a minute.

-- Now lower the flame, add turmeric powder, red chili powder, and coriander powder.
+- Now lower the flame, and add turmeric powder, red chili powder, and coriander powder.
 Mix well.

 - Add fried chips and salt. mix well.